Pine Tree Series

-I want to start off by saying that winter is not the best time to be collecting pine pitch, but it is the best time to learn knew things you can try when spring comes back around.
-During this time of physical rest I believe is the best time to mentally workout.
-FUN FACT: Amber [...]
+I want to start off by saying that winter is not the best time to be collecting pine pitch, but it is the best time to learn new things you can try when spring comes back around.
+During this time of physical rest, I believe is the best time to mentally work out.
+FUN FACT:

 All About Pine Bark

 Pine bark tea, along with pine needle tea, has been used as a vitamin C supplement to prevent scurvy.
 It is also high in antioxidants like the pine needles.
-I would say it is a great alternative to needle tea if your pine needles are out of reach.
-I personally only have a small section [...]
+It is a great alternative to needle tea if your pine needles are out of reach.
+I personally only have a small section of Pine trees

 Identifying Pine Trees